grapeot/blog/content/nodejs-bootstrap.md

 Category: Computing
 Tags: English, Tutorial
 Slug: self-updating-nodejs-web-app
+Summary: Using GitHub WebHook to create a self-updating Node.js web app that automatically pulls code and restarts when you push to the repository.

 Can a node.js/express.js web app update itself from a github repo? (i.e. whenever we do a `git push` to github, the server side will also use `git pull` to update itself)